Julio César Godoy Toscano

 Julio César Godoy Toscano (born 1965 in Lázaro Cárdenas, Michoacán) is a Mexican businessman, politician and a former member of the leftist Party of the Democratic Revolution (PRD).
 He is half-brother of Leonel Godoy Rangel, former governor of the state of Michoacán.
-Godoy has served as Mayor of the Lázaro Cárdenas municipality and was elected in 2009 to the Chamber of Deputies, the Mexican lower house of parliament, however, before being sworn in he was accused with ties with organized crime and money laundering.
+Godoy has served as Mayor of the municipality of Lázaro Cárdenas and was elected in 2009 to the Chamber of Deputies to represent Michoacán's first district; however, before being sworn in he was accused with ties with organized crime and money laundering.
 He evaded a 2009 arrest warrant by sneaking into his own swearing-in ceremony in order to obtain parliamentary immunity.
 Godoy was later disavowed by the party and stripped of his office when an audio recording was released of him apparently speaking with La Familia drug cartel leader.
 He remains a fugitive.

 Criminal charges

-Godoy Toscano was charged in July 2009 with ties with La Familia Michoacana, a quasi-religious drug cartel based in Michoacán state that smuggle methamphetamine and marijuana to the U.S. The Federal Police alleged that Godoy Toscano was in charge of ensuring protection for La Familia drug cartel.
+Godoy Toscano was charged in July 2009 with ties with La Familia Michoacana, a quasi-religious drug cartel based in the state of Michoacán that smuggle methamphetamine and marijuana to the U.S. The Federal Police alleged that Godoy Toscano was in charge of ensuring protection for La Familia drug cartel.
 Godoy avoided arrest and he remained a fugitive for 15 months.